mariogodwin/mariogodwin/README.md

 - 👋 Hi, I’m @mariogodwin
-- 👀 I’m interested in backend web development
+- 👀 I’m interested in Backend Development
 - 🌱 I’m currently learning Django framework
 - 💞️ I’m looking to collaborate on web application projects
 - 📫 How to reach me: ihewulezi@gmail.com or +234 808 447 2617